 This post is also available in: 简体中文 (Chinese (Simplified))

-Private Debt Financing For Singapore Companies in Singapore
+The Guide of Private Debt Financing For Singapore Companies

 Debt funding is one of the choices for first-time business owners who are hunting for small loans or capital to start up their business.
 Unlike equity financing in which investors acquire equity stakes in the ongoing company, debt financing assists business owners in keeping full control over their company and the profits it earns, if any.
 In debt financing, you borrow money and accept the obligation to repay in a set period at a specified interest rate.
 You must repay the cash whether or not your venture is successful.
 In comparison with equity financing, debt financing is much less costly if your company happens to succeed, but far higher priced if it more likely fails.